 In May 2021 we started our first coral conservation project near Amed in Bali, Indonesia.
-In collaboration with the local NGO Perkumpulan Pemandu Penyelam Amed (or P3A), we are building artificial reefs that will be deployed on damaged reef areas.
+In collaboration with the local NGO Perkumpulan Pemandu Penyelam Amed (or P3A), we are building artificial reefs on damaged reef areas.
 P3A consists of mostly Balinese divers that are committed to marine conservation.
 They have a lot of experience with constructing and deploying artificial reefs in the area.

-The first reef restoration project is in progress in Jemeluk, east of Amed.
-In Jemeluk there are a few damaged reef areas consisting mostly of dead coral rubble which is slowly being taken over by algae.
-After an algae bloom, there is hardly any future for coral recovery.
+The first reef restoration projects have been accomplished in Jemeluk and Lipah.
+There are quite many damaged reef areas consisting mostly of dead coral rubble, slowly being taken over by algae.
+There is hardly no possibility for a natural recovery of the coral reef.
 By deploying artificial structures on which coral recruits are transplanted, this once thriving reef can be restored.

 drawing by Jan Habraken